0cjs/clash-play/Meets.md

       responsibility to avoid, e.g., using a pin wired to a switch as an output set to high that gets shorted when the switch is closed.

+2022-01-24/25bis w/Stuart
+- Add `module Hello where` to `src/Hello.hs` and now `:verilog` works in clashi.
+Generates files under `verilog/` in the CWD.

 ### Future Work

 - Fix tmate issues with `Esc` timeout and, if we can find it, `C-p`